 - 1. Timing.
-A pre-application conference as defined in Article 3-201 of this Code must be held at least forty-five (45) days prior to the Applicant submitting an application for special review. - 2.
+A pre-application conference as defined in Article 3-201 of this Code must be held at prior to the Applicant submitting an application for special review. - 2.
 Conference.
 At the pre-application conference, the Director and the Applicant will discuss the points contained in Article 3-201 of this Code and review the County's special review process so that the Applicant can plan its proposed oil and gas operation in a manner that ensures compliance with the special review regulations and applicable state and federal regulations.
 The pre-application conference allows the Applicant and Director to identify potential site-specific concerns and issues that relate to the special review process, to discuss project impacts and potential mitigation methods, and to discuss coordination of the County process with the State permitting process.
 Applicants are encouraged to conduct the pre-application conference with the County prior to completing well siting decisions.
 Completion of the pre-application conference qualifies the Applicant to submit an application for a special review provided the application is filed within six (6) months after the pre-application conference. - 3.
 Site Visit.
 At the discretion of the Director after consultation with the landowner, the Director may require a site visit as part of the pre-application conference with the Applicant to evaluate well locations, compliance with this Article, or mitigation measures that may be required to adequately ensure compliance with this Article. - E. Applicant Neighborhood Meeting.
-The Applicant must conduct a neighborhood meeting with adjacent and surrounding land owners and other interested parties at a convenient public location.
-The meeting must occur between 30 and 45 days in advance of an application being submitted.
-The neighborhood meeting must be noticed to the County and to all individuals entitled to notice pursuant to Section 12-400(H)(2) at least thirty (30) days prior to the meeting.
+The Applicant must conduct a neighborhood meeting with adjacent and surrounding land owners and other interested parties at a convenient date, time, and public location.
+The meeting must occur at least twenty days (20) after the pre-application conference.
+The neighborhood meeting must be noticed to the County and to all individuals entitled to notice pursuant to Section 12-400(H)(2) at least fourteen (14) days prior to the meeting.
 At the neighborhood meeting, the Applicant must provide an overview of its proposed oil and gas operation and allow those in attendance to provide input as to the proposed operation, including, but not limited to, well siting and well locations, issues that arise from application of this Article to the proposed operation, and suggested mitigation to adequately ensure compliance with this Article.
-The Applicant must provide summary of the neighbor comments and any agreed upon mitigation measures to the Director within ten (10) days of the meeting.
+The Applicant may not submit an application until at least twenty (20) days after the neighborhood meeting and must provide a report of all of the neighbor comments and any proposals from the Applicant for addressing neighborhood concerns to the Director with the Application.